agudeloromero/Download_fasta_NCBI/README.md

 # Download FASTA files from NCBI

-This is a compilation of script for downloading fasta files from NCBI:
+This is a compilation of scripts for downloading fasta files from NCBI:

 **1. [Download FASTA files from NCBI using an ID](https://github.com/agudeloromero/Download_fasta_NCBI/tree/main/Download_fasta_with_ID)**